rgdeekshith/FIFA-World-Cup-Match-Prediction-using-Model-Selection/README.md

 - Plan 1 – Retrain RF without Year and save results
 - Plan 2 – Permutation importance for Year on original model, we keep the original RF (with Year), and only measure how important Year is.
-- Plan 3 – If “no Year” model looks better, inspect and tweak it, assuming Plan 1 showed RF without Year is better and you decide to keep rf_no_year:
+- Plan 3 – If “no Year” model looks better, inspect and tweak it, assuming Plan 1 showed RF without Year is better and you decide to keep `rf_no_year`:
-         - 3a.
+  * 3a.
 Inspect trees and depth
-         - 3b.
+  * 3b.
 Class balance of predictions (H/D/A)
-         - 3c.
+  * 3c.
 Try a small hyperparameter tweak – min_samples_leaf

 ---